7 Habits of an Effective Electrical Estimator

 Electrical estimating training is easy, efficient, and helps you learn the best methods and processes.

-Skilled electrical estimators develop good habits so that they can reduce errors and turn in winning bids as much as possible.
-Once you’ve won the bid, you can watch our video for 7 tips to maximize your profits on the job.
+Skilled estimators develop good habits so that they can reduce errors and turn in winning bids as much as possible.
+For a review of how to do an electrical estimate right, please read our Complete Guide to Electrical Estimating.